klaudij/House/README.md

 - View all houses
 - Search by address, city or postal code
 - Sort by price or size
-- Create new house listings (with image upload)
+- Create new house listings
 - Edit existing listings
 - Delete listings
 - View About